coder/redjet/README.md

 ## Streaming

 To minimize allocations, call `(*Result).WriteTo` instead of `(*Result).Bytes`.
-`WriteTo` stream the response directly to an `io.Writer` such as a file or HTTP response.
+`WriteTo` streams the response directly to an `io.Writer` such as a file or HTTP response.

 For example: